Baqend/guide/src/index.md

 group.save().then(...);
 ```

 A role can be read and written by everyone by default.
-To protected the role that no one else can add himself to the
+To protect the role so no one else can add himself to the
-created role we restrict the write access to the current user.
-So only this user can admin the role in the future.
+role we restricted the write access to the current user.
-More about setting permission in the [Setting object permissions](#setting-object-permissions) chapter.
+For more information about setting permissions see in the [Setting object permissions](#setting-object-permissions) chapter.

 ## Permissions

 There are two types of permissions, class based and object based permissions.
-The class based permission can be set by
+The class based permissions can be set by
 privileged users on the Baqend Dashboard or by manipulating the class metadata.
 The object based permission can be set
 by users which have write access to an object.
 If a normal user requests a operation the access must be granted class
 based and object based to perform the specific operation.